Emotive Health

 Operational & Organisational Views

-Individual clinician activity and quality
+Visibility into individual clinician activity and quality

-Patient engagement and outcomes
+Patient engagement and outcome tracking

 Browser Plugins